 Honors Research Distinction in Political Science.
 With or without an Honors Contract, a student may elect to pursue an independent research project leading to the BA with Honors Research Distinction.
 An overall GPA of 3.4 is required and the major point-hour ratio must be at least 3.5.
 Students must take a minimum of three (3) hours in Political Science 4999H.
 Additional requirements and procedures are described on the ASC Honors Program website.

 Research Distinction in Political Science.
-Students who are not Honors students may graduate with Research Distinction by writing a thesis.
+Students who are not enrolled in the Honors program may graduate with Research Distinction by writing a thesis.
 A minimum GPA of 3.0 is required, and students must take at least four (4) hours in Political Science 4999.
 Additional requirements and procedures are described on the ASC graduation webpage.

 Present at the Denman Undergraduate Research Forum

 The annual Denman Undergraduate Research Forum provides an opportunity for undergraduate students to share their research with members and friends of the Ohio State community.
-The Denman Forum is scheduled for Wednesday, Tuesday, March 3, 2020.
 Check the Office for Undergraduate Research & Creative Inquiry website for more information.

 Summer Research Opportunities Program (SROP)